FeryET/gcn_implementation/README.md

 ![GCN architecture](model.jpg "model")

 ## Results
-Here we have the results for our metioned tasks
+Here we have the results for our metioned tasks. right column of each image is model output.
 - Generating images of faces (for KDEF dataset)
 ![faces output](output_faces.jpg "model output faces")